 Hiking the Falls Trail in Ricketts Glen State Park was at the top of my Pennsylvania bucket list for as long as I had one.
-So, when I was planning a trip to Northeastern Pennsylvania this past fall, I knew that a visit to Ricketts Glen was in order.
+So, when I was planning a trip to Northeastern Pennsylvania during the fall, I knew that a visit to Ricketts Glen was in order.

 That being said, don’t underestimate this trail.
 The trail does feature many steep drop offs, uneven stairs cut into the rocks, and slippery conditions when wet.
 Proper footwear is necessary when hiking the trail, in addition to the usual precautions when hiking anywhere.

 With 22 waterfalls in the Ricketts Glen State Park, it would be impossible to cover them all in one article.
 So, this is the first article in a four-part series.
 In this article, we’ll talk about a few tips for visiting the park, my recommendation for how to hike the trails, and other waterfalls in and near Ricketts Glen that are worth visiting.

 Here are the other articles in the series:

 First off, the best time to hike the Falls Trail in Ricketts Glen is on weekdays when school is in session (April-May and September-October).
 If you visit during the summer, on a weekend, or, even worse, on a summer weekend, expect to share the trail with hundreds of other hikers.

 The traditional parking area for the Falls Trail is along Route 118.
 From here, the trail heads uphill past three waterfalls to an area known as Waters Meet, where the trail splits in two.
 Whichever way you go, there is a connector trail at the top, so you don’t have to come back down the way you came up.